-A tuberculin skin test is done to see if you are infected with the germ that causes tuberculosis (TB).
-Tuberculin is a liquid that caregivers inject into the skin of your arm.
+A tuberculin skin test is done to see if you are infected with the bacteria that cause tuberculosis (TB).
+Tuberculin is a liquid that healthcare providers inject into the skin of your arm.
 Your skin will react to tuberculin if you are infected.
-Tuberculosis is a serious infection that usually starts in the lungs.
-TB germs are easily spread from one person to another through the air.
-The germs can live in your body a long time without making you sick.
+TB is a serious infection that usually starts in the lungs.
+The bacteria are easily spread from one person to another through the air.
+They can live in your body a long time without making you sick.
 This is called latent TB.
 Latent TB can develop into active TB if it is not treated.

 Why do I need a tuberculin skin test?

 The most common reason for a tuberculin skin test is for a job, such as a healthcare worker.
 You may need this test if you have been exposed to someone with TB or traveled to an area where TB is more common.